 Purpose of the Role

-As an Oncology Research Physician/ Resident Medical Officer (RMO) you will contribute to the commercial success through the oncology studies in which we take part.
+As an Oncology Research Physician/ Resident Medical Officer (RMO) you will contribute to the commercial success of this client through the oncology studies in which we take part.
 You will act as Co-investigator where you will have the responsibilities of ensuring ICH/GCP and local regulations are met.

-With oncology consultants working on clinical trials and private practice in the Cancer Centres as Independent Practitioners and Principal Investigators on clinical trials, CC are dependent upon the presence of a RMO to provide continuous qualified patient care.
-As you will work on multiple studies you will take a leadership role and guide colleagues through the studies working closely with the organisation's Senior Research Nurses and team.
+With oncology consultants working on clinical trials and private practice in this client as Independent Practitioners and Principal Investigators on clinical trials, they are dependent upon the presence of a RMO to provide continuous qualified patient care. .
 You will also be active in recruitment for the studies at sites and build contacts with other health care professionals as and when needed.

 RMOs must work within their level of experience and competence and highlight verbally and in writing to the General Manager if they are being asked to work outside their level of their competence.

-- As Co-Investigator - ensure all training is met for each member of the research site, not only for the specific study but making sure all SOP/COPs are adhered to and ICH/GCP and any local regulations are met.
+- As Co-Investigator - ensure all training is met for each member of the research site

 - Ensure all clinical trials are set out using the Protocol for the study and recruitment for the patients who are eligible for the study.